mirekdlugosz/scrapbook/locations-map/README.md

 This tool helped me to find clinic in my close neighborhood.
 I had to register to new doctor when I moved to new flat.
 NFZ (public funder of health care here in Poland) provides [web-based clinics search engine](https://zip.nfz.gov.pl/GSL/GSL/POZ), but for some reason "Map" tab does not work on my computer.
 Instead of manually searching every clinic, I decided to mark all clinics in my neighborhood on single map.

+The results can be seen by opening `index.html` file in web browser, but some will not load local JSON file due to security reasons.
+You can work around this by running local HTTP server, e.g. issue command `python -m SimpleHTTPServer` in this directory and point browser to `localhost:8000`.

 On technical level, it uses R to extract data from HTML file, clean it up a bit and export it to JSON.
 Website reads that JSON and creates map with markers.
 Markers are click-able - popover window displays name, address, phone number and opening hours (in case that closest clinic has insane working hours).

 Query results from NFZ database are put in `poradnie[1-5].html` files.
 Results on website are loaded dynamically and there is no easy way to get them from R directly.